wp-plugins/seo-bulk-editor/readme.txt

 * User defined pagination
 * Save one at a time, or save all changes with one click

-= Upcoming Features =
-* Live character counter for bulk title and meta description editors
-* Edit Title tags and meta descriptions of the "All-in-One SEO" plugin

 = Requirements =

 This Plugin requires [All-in-One SEO](https://wordpress.org/plugins/all-in-one-seo-pack/)